Grow Hyacinth Flowers for Spring Color & FragranceBring vibrant color and delightful fragrance into your spring garden with hyacinth flowers.

 Hyacinth bulbs will spread and multiply if left in the ground to return the next year; however, they will generally only last 3 or 4 years.

-Applying a layer of compost annually should provide adequate nutrients for your hyacinth bulbs.
+Applying a layer of compost annually should provide adequate nutrients.

 Diseases and Pests:

 Hyacinth bulbs can be prone to gray mold and bulb rot.
-Rodents can be a menace to hyacinth bulbs.
+Rodents can be a menace.
 A handful of gravel placed in the planting hole can sometimes discourage them from chomping on your bulbs.
 Also, planting hyacinths amongst daffodils can also deter them, as they tend to avoid daffodils.

 Hyacinthus orientalis ‘Blue Jacket’